- EDUCATIONAL PROGRAMS

 Pursuant to 20 U.S.C.§1092(f)(1)(I) and the Campus Sex Crimes Prevention Act (CSPCA), as amended to the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Act, Lincoln University provides the following information regarding sex offenders.

 Pursuant to the afore cited federal laws, persons who are required to register under a state sex offender registry are required to notify the state regarding each post-secondary school at which the offender works or is a student.
-In the state of Missouri, sex offenders are required to register with the county sheriff's department.
-Here in Jefferson City, the Cole County Sheriff's Department maintains an online sex offender registry.
-Furthermore, the Missouri State Highway Patrol maintains a statewide sex offender registry.
-Missouri State Highway Patrol State Sex Offenders Registry
+In the state of Missouri, sex offenders are required to register with the county sheriff's department (589.400 RSMo.).
+The Missouri State Highway Patrol maintains a statewide sex offender registry.
+In addition to the state sex offender registry the U.S. Department of Justice also maintains a nation-wide sex offender registry.